Set up Analytics measurement with analytics.js

 The first step to setting up tracking for a website is to create an Analytics property.
 Create one Analytics property for each website you want to track.

-- Add the entire tracking code snippet to each web page you want to track.
-Add the tracking code snippet right after the opening
+- Add the entire tag to each web page you want to track.
+Add the tag right after the opening

 <head>tag on each page.

-- Enter the tracking ID into a field that asks for the Google Analytics tracking ID.
-(For some web-hosting services, you don't need to add the entire tracking code snippet to each web page on your site.
-Instead, you'll simply need to enter the tracking ID into a field.
+- Enter the ID into a field that asks for the Google Analytics ID.
+(For some web-hosting services, you don't need to add the entire tag to each web page on your site.
+Instead, you'll simply need to enter the ID into a field.
 If this field exists, you can usually find it in the "Admin" or "Analytics" section of your web hosting.
-For more information, read "Web-hosting service", under Find the setup for the type of property you're tracking, below.)
+For more information, read "Web-hosting service", under Find the setup type, below.)

 To find the tracking ID and code snippet: